ayoayco/mjuaje.blog/_posts/2019-11-07-practical-steps.md

 ---
 Every Christian knows reading the Bible is essential to spiritual growth, but many struggle in actually doing it.
 This struggle probably stems from factors such as misplaced priorities, difficulty in understanding, and finding it boring.
 I do agree that there are some parts that are hard to understand, considering that it was written at least two thousand years ago.
 It is evident that their culture is far from ours today.

-Last time, I shared [here](/2-tim-3-16-17) some thoughts on the role of the Scripture in our Christian walk, but today I want to share some practical steps on building the discipline of reading the Bible daily. <br>
+In a previous [article](/2-tim-3-16-17), I shared some thoughts on the role of the Scripture in our Christian walk, but today I want to share some practical steps on building the discipline of reading the Bible daily. <br>

+#### 1. Get a hard copy of the Bible.

+Many of us are used to using Bible apps.
+Nothing really is wrong with that.
+I myself am using it almost every day.
+However, for daily reading, I advise that you get a hard copy.
+This is to limit distractions as there are many studies which show that people have a hard time concentrating when using their phones.

+If you get to purchase a beautiful Bible, there is also this excitement that comes from the visual stimulation of it.

+On what translation to choose, you can check [this](/a-laymans-guide-to-bible-translations) article.

-#### 1. Come up with a regular schedule.
+#### 2. Come up with a regular schedule.

 Reading the Bible involves discipline, and just like any discipline, it becomes easier when done on a regular basis.
 I advise choosing a time on the morning after waking up, but some people may find it easier to do it at some other time of the day.
 Though I do not want to be legalistic about it, there are only few people that I know who can do it consistently before sleeping.
 The reason is obvious: after a day's work, it might be hard to focus just before going to sleep.
 Nevertheless, the principle remains, i.e. find a suitable regular schedule.